cayasso/primus-multiplex/README.md

 This makes it possible for a single client to open multiple independent channel connection to a single server-side service.

-Invalid messages are simply ignored.
+Invalid messages are simple ignored.

 It's important to notice that the namespace is shared between both parties and it is not a good idea to use the same topic names on the